Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 The activities listed below are research activities, but are not governed by the federal law and do not require IRB review:

-- Interview activities that are categorized as "journalism".
+- Research activities that are categorized as journalism or oral history.

-- Research on deceased persons, for example interviewing people to write a biography about a deceased person.
+- Research on deceased persons, for example, conducting interviews to write a biography about a deceased person.

 When in doubt, contact the IRB Chair (IRB@ric.edu) to verify whether or not your research activity is governed by this policy.

 I'm a researcher at another institution who has approval from my IRB.
 I want to recruit participants from RIC.
 Do I need to be reviewed by RIC's IRB also?